1. Video Review

 The Reolink wins this section because it offers an iOS and an Android app as well as allowing access via a web browser.

-The Arlo Pro comes a close second beaten only because the Reolink’s iOS app can run on older iPhones.
+The Arlo Pro comes a close second beaten only because the Reolink’s iOS app can run on older iPads.

 In this section I compare the home automation aspects of these smart cameras.

 Home automation is the technical term used to describe the technology that powers smart homes.

 It is the ability of smart devices to connect to and interact with each other.

 There are a number of different languages or systems that devices can use to do this.

 Top selling smart cameras interact with a few different systems but the only camera in this comparison to do that is the Arlo.

 This is a big weakness that the other cameras have.

 IFTTT (IF This Then That) is an app that allows devices to respond and interact with one another automatically via “applets”.